 If you are new to the world of annuities, you might bump into some financial terms you’ve never met before.
 Since Financial Literacy Month is here, we thought it’d be useful and timely to explain some of the more common annuity language.

-First, we’ll start with a rundown of the types of annuities out there…
+Now, we’ll start with a rundown of the types of annuities out there…

 By guaranteeing that the credited interest will never be less than zero, the insurance company assumes the risk associated with negative index performance.
 However, the credited rate is typically limited in some way to help the company offset this risk.
 So an index annuity offers the potential to earn more than a traditional fixed annuity, while offering some protection against loss.

 Variable annuities offer a selection of underlying funds whose performance is driven by various investment markets.

 Variable annuities offer more growth potential than fixed or indexed annuities; however, negative returns are also possible.
 Many variable annuities offer “riders,” which are features that can be added to provide additional benefits (at an additional cost).
 Some riders offer an enhanced death benefit, a guaranteed accumulation amount, or a guaranteed withdrawal amount – no matter what happens in the markets.
 However, there are typically requirements and restrictions around riders, so it’s important to understand them before adding them to an annuity.

 In all of the examples above there is an accumulation phase where funds grow and remain liquid until they are turned into an income stream or withdrawn.
 Income annuities, however, provide an income stream immediately or at a specified future date which is not dependent on the growth of funds during the accumulation phase.

 Now, let’s take a look at some terms that get applied to the different types of annuities …

 Deferred or Immediate

 You may also hear annuities being referred to as immediate or deferred: What’s the difference?